 Gantry Plaza State Park

 Gantry Plaza State Park is a 12-acre state park located on the East River in the Hunters Point section of Long Island City, Queens, New York City.
-The park, which opened in May 1998 and was expanded in July 2009, offers spectacular views of the midtown Manhattan skyline, including iconic landmarks such as the Empire State Building and the United Nations headquarters.
+The park offers spectacular views of the midtown Manhattan skyline, including iconic landmarks such as the Empire State Building and the United Nations headquarters.

 Gantry Plaza State Park comprises several distinct areas, including an expansive waterfront esplanade, manicured gardens, and four public piers extending into the East River.
 The park's design incorporates both modern amenities and historical elements, creating a space that honors the area's past while serving the recreational needs of the present-day community.